 - A student absent on the day of a SAC, who has not negotiated an extension, is presumably ill.
-In this case, a phone call must be made to the Year 12 Coordinator and a doctor's certificate obtained and brought to school. - Without a doctor's certificate, the student will receive NA for the SAC. - If the student is absent for another reason, it would need to be an absence caused by a serious and unavoidable crisis.
-Such matters should be raised immediately with the Head of Senior School or Year 12 Coordinator.
+In this case, a phone call must be made to a Senior School Coordinator, a doctor's certificate obtained and brought to school. - Without a doctor's certificate, the student will receive NA for the SAC.

+• If the student is absent for another reason, it would need to be an absence caused by a serious and unavoidable crisis.
+Such matters should be raised immediately with a member of the Senior School Team.